Clever and useful tips for your kitchen.

 - Cut the piece of cake in half.

 - Spoon a little whipped or thick cream or mascarpone and then some jam into the hole to fill.

 - Arrange the two pieces of cake into the jam to from wings. top side up and round edges facing outwards.

 - Dust with icing sure if you wish

-Always store your eggs in the fridge in an egg carton with the rounded end down.
+Always store your eggs in the fridge in an egg carton with the rounded end up.
 This will not only help them from loosing moisture and becoming stale quickly but it will also stop the eggs from absorbing other flavours from the fridge through their porous shells.read less

 Don't throw vanilla beans once you have scraped out the seeds – there is still a lot of flavour contained within the pod.
 Instead add them to a jar of sugar - over time it will give it a subtle vanilla flavour ready to impart into your baking.